Danenberger, Hendricks lead their Bloomington City Council races

 The two other new council members will be Jenna Kearns, who ran unopposed in Ward 1, and Kent Lee, who ran unopposed in Ward 8.

-Donna Boelen, who represents Ward 2 and serves as mayor pro tem, also ran unopposed for her seat.
+Donna Boelen, who represents Ward 2 and serves as mayor pro tempore, also ran unopposed for her seat.

 Boelen said she doesn't see any difficulties with the transition to a new council.
 However, the council could be lacking some institutional knowledge based on the number of new faces.